The Magus: Part 2

 The book was, in fact, Dia Garoma’s journal.
 It was similar in many ways to the book I am writing in now.
 It spoke of his history, his family, his experiments and explorations across the far reaches of the arcane.
 In many ways it was more helpful than a simple spell might have been, for it showed me how sorcerers think.

 This is not to say it did not provide me practical information as well.
-Luckily, Garoma chronacled his experiments and detailed his discovery of a great spell, which he entitled “Dreamer’s Ghost.”
-A rite of great complexity and danger, the spell dragged forth the power of a sleeper’s mind, placing them into a coma from which they will not wake for a full cycle of the moon.
-During this rest, the soul of the dreamer separates from their body and becomes unteathered to time and space.
-The secrets of the spheres are open to the dreamer, lending them the power to appear anywhere they wish, and do anything they will.
+Luckily, Garoma chronicled his experiments and detailed his discovery of a great spell, which he entitled “Dreamer’s Ghost.”
+A rite of great complexity and danger, the spell dragged forth the power of a sleeper’s mind and placed them into a coma from which they would not wake for a full cycle of the moon.
+During this rest, the soul of the dreamer separates from their body and becomes untethered to time and space.
+The secrets of the spheres are open to the dreamer, lending them the power to appear anywhere they wish and do anything they will.
 Such is the power of dreams, that even the strangest things are made simple.

-I followed along with his experiments, tracking how he adjusted his art with each failure, and why.
-I found reminents of his old laboratory equipment that a steady supply of elbow grease and makeshift efforts turned into passible tools.
+I followed along with his experiments, tracking how he adjusted his art with each failure and why.
+I found remnants of his old laboratory equipment that a steady supply of elbow grease and makeshift efforts turned into passible tools.
 Scraps of old dried scrolls provided clues as to what worked, while the journal hinted at what would not.

 That night, I dreamed of flying.
 I saw the ruined tower in which I slept, and with a wave of my hand made it anew.
 In the blink of an eye I was next to Trella in her cottage, watching as she finished her supper.
 Another instant and I was at my parent’s side, watching them sleep undisturbed by nightmares of their lost child.
 I danced on clouds and sang on mountaintops.
 I swam in the deep sea and watched the sun rise in the hardest desert.
 I felt nothing, for my skin lay still and quiet in the cradle of magic.